Wildlife in Everest Base Camp Trek

 Tibetan Snowcock

-They eat seeds, berries, and insects.
-Although the Tibetan Snowcock is a relatively rare sight, it contributes to the diversity of birdlife in the region.
-The Grandala plays an essential role in the ecosystem by aiding in seed dispersal and controlling insect populations, contributing to the overall biodiversity of the Everest region.
+They feed on seeds, berries, and insects.
+Though rare, the Tibetan Snowcock adds to the variety of the area's bird life.
+The Grandala, through its role in seed dispersal and insectivorous habits, adds to the biodiversity of the Everest ecosystem.

 Golden Eagle

-The golden eagle is one of the most giant birds of prey in the Himalayas.
-It inhabits various high-altitude regions, including the Everest area, from 2,000 to 5,000 meters (6,500 to 16,400 feet).
-With its impressive wingspan and keen eyesight, it hunts small mammals and birds.
-The golden eagle symbolises strength and majesty in the Everest ecosystem.
+The golden eagle is one of the largest birds of prey in the Himalayas.
+It ranges from 2,000 to 5,000 meters (6,500 to 16,400 feet) and inhabits various high-altitude regions, including the Everest area.
+It enjoys an immense wingspan and sharp eyesight, which it uses to hunt small mammals and birds.
+The golden eagle shows strength and majesty in the Everest ecosystem.

-They have a robust build, dark brown feathers, and a large wingspan, ideal for soaring and spotting prey.
+They have a strong build with dark brown feathers and large wingspans, apt for soaring and scanning the prey.
 Their talons and beak are adapted for hunting.

 How Do Mount Everest Animals Survive the Cold?

-Animals living in the Everest region have developed various adaptations to survive the extreme cold and low oxygen levels.
-These adaptations include:
+Animals in the Everest region developed various adaptations to cope with the extreme cold and low oxygen levels.
+Such adaptations include:

-Thick Fur and Feathers: Many animals, such as the Wild Yak and Snow Leopard, have dense fur or feathers that provide insulation against the cold.
+• Thick fur and feathers: Many animals, such as the Wild Yak and Snow Leopard, possess thick fur or feathers that insulate them from cold.

-Specialised Metabolism: Animals like the Himalayan Tahr have a slow metabolism that helps them conserve energy in harsh conditions.
+• Specialised metabolism: Animals like the Himalayan Tahr have a slow metabolism that conserves energy during hard times.

 Recommended Read